MasoniteFramework/docs/masonite-orm/white-page.md

 These are simply used when building up different parts of a query.
 When the `_compile_wheres`, `_compile_update` and other methods are ran on the grammar class, these just make it more simple to fetch the needed data and are not too generic to make difficult use cases challenging to code for.

+## How classes interact with eachother

 ### QueryBuilder -&gt; Grammar

 To be more clear, once we are done building the query and then call `.get()` or `.first()`, all the wheres, selects, group\_by's etc are passed off to the correct grammar class like `MySQLGrammar` which will then compile down to a SQL string.

 ### QueryBuilder -&gt; Connection

-That SQL string is then sent to the connection class along with the bindings from the grammar class.
+That SQL string returned from the grammar class is then sent to the connection class along with the bindings from the grammar class.
 We then have a result in the form of a dictionary.
 We don't want to be working with a bunch of dictionaries though, we want to work with more models.

 ### QueryBuilder Hydrating